Arthie/xwind/README.md

 `;
 ```

-Plugins make it possible to support any CSS-in-JS library syntax.
+objectstyles plugins make it possible to support any CSS-in-JS library syntax.

 ### Output mode "classes" example